linux-test-project/ltp/lib/README.md

 The piece of mapped memory is also used as a base for a futex-based synchronization primitives called checkpoints.
 And as said previously the memory can be mapped to any process by calling the tst\_reinit() function.
-As a matter of a fact there is even a tst\_checkpoint binary that allows us to use the checkpoints from shell code as well.
+As a matter of a fact, there is even a tst\_checkpoint binary that allows us to use the checkpoints from shell code as well.